TuftsUniversity/gift-fund-bibliography/README.md

   - Name of second publisher (MARC 264|b)
   - Date of second publication (MARC 264|c)
   - Fund (MARC 981|a)
+  - open the file to take out the top two lines of the file.
+Makre
 - &quot;Titles Purchased with Gift Funds - MMS and Fund&quot;
   - MMS ID (changed field name to &quot;MMS ID&quot; from &quot;MMS Id&quot;.
 This is needed to match bib export)
   - Fund Ledger Name